-Emma Marriott, Consultant, discusses why companies need to start recruiting with vision.
+Emma Marriott discusses why it’s important for companies to start recruiting with vision.

 Following a period of adjustment for all businesses in 2020, some are rebuilding teams after making tough decisions around redundancy, furlough, salary reductions and removal of bonus/progression plans.